Last Updated on 19th November 2021

 Image-Based Sexual Abuse

 There have been cases where images of children have been harvested and used to generate sexualised deepfakes.
 The realistic depiction of a victim engaging in a sex act can damage a child’s wellbeing and mental health.
-We know that deepfake software can be used to remove clothing from victims digitally, and in some cases, there are commercial services where users can pay to have images professionally manipulated.
+We know that deepfake software can be used to remove clothing from victims digitally.
+In some cases, there are commercial services where users can pay to have images professionally manipulated.

 It is important that parents, carers, and safeguarding professionals are aware of the risks of this form of (non-contact) sexual abuse.
 In some cases, victims themselves may be unaware that their images have been harvested and misused to create deepfakes.